the-reefshark/tp/docs/DeveloperGuide.md

     1. Switch to Kanban View.

     1. Execute `add n/My bug d/Text`<br>
-       Expected: a new bug with the name "My bug" and description "Text" should be added in the `backlog` column.
+       Expected: a new bug with the name "My bug" and description "Text" should be added in the `Backlog` column.

     1. Execute `add n/Bug d/Des t/tag1 t/tag2 pr/low s/done`<br>
-       Expected: a new bug with the correct fields should be added in the `done` column.
+       Expected: a new bug with the correct fields should be added in the `Done` column.

 1. Test case 2: